• Skip to primary navigation

 These cookies will last 7 to 10 days on the counter or in the fridge.
 Frozen cookies will last up to 4 months.

 Why yes, they sure can!
 Everything in these dog cookies is safe for human consumption.
+The cookies are lightly sweet and crunchy, and the icing adds a hint of natural flavor.
 They’re great for those who are watching their sugar intake.
-Give one a try and you might like it.
+Give one a try, and you might like it.

 overhead view of homemade peanut butter dog cookies with icing.